 Geoblocking rule example

-Use case example: Rules Engine is used to create and manage token-based authentication to secure content at the edge and the origin.
+Use case example: Rules Engine creates and manages token-based authentication to secure content at the edge and the origin.
 Rules Engine allows token-based authentication to be enabled/disabled by request type.
 You can leverage this capability to tailor the set of requests that require authentication based on expiry time, allow/deny based on country, allow/deny based on referrer domain, and/or allow/deny based on client IP.
-Rules-based tokens can then be generated via the UI or programmatically using the Verizon CDN API/Binaries.
+Rules-based tokens can then be generated via the UI or programmatically using the Edgio CDN API/Binaries.

 Force Internal Max-Age rule example

-Use case example: External Max-Age determines the amount of time that will pass before a browser can check for a new version of an asset from an edge server.
+Use case example: External Max-Age determines the time that will pass before a browser can check for a new version of an asset from an edge server.

 External Max-Age rule example